HDFGroup/vol-rest/README.md

             REST VOL plugin source root directory.
 Note that the REST VOL does not support in-source CMake builds.

+    -G DIR  Specifies the CMake Generator to use when generating the build files for the project.
+On Unix systems, the default is "Unix Makefiles" and if this is not changed, the build script will automatically attempt to build the project after generating the Makefiles.
+If the generator is changed, the build script will only generate the build files and the build command to build the project will have to be run manually.

 ### II.B.iii.
 Manual Build

 In general, the process for building the REST VOL plugin involves either obtaining a VOL-enabled